 Spot cotton trading was inactive.
 Supplies of available cotton were light.
 Demand was light.

 Average local spot prices were lower.
 Trading of CCC-loan equities was slow.
-No forward contracting was reported.
+No forward

 Ginning was underway in a few areas.